JavanXD/YAAW-Pricetracker/README.md

 * jQuery, Fontawesome and Bootstrap4 used for front-end

 ## Contribute
 I'm happy about pull requests.
 I do not actively develop the project because it already meets the basic requirements for a price guard.
 However, I would be happy about an internationalization.
 Translations would have to be added.
+Currently YAAW.de is mostly for the Amazon.de market with german messages.
+### Roadmap (To-Dos)
+* Multilanguage support

 ## Setup your own pricetracker for amazon